jinjiaKarl/cs-e4640/assignment-2-100537677/reports/Assignment-2-Report.md

 ## 1. The ingestion will be applied to files of data.
 Define a set of constraints for files that mysimbdp will support for ingestion.
 Design a configuration model for the tenant service profile that can be used to specify a set of constraints for ingestion (e.g., maximum number of files and amount of data).
 Explain why you as a platform provider decide such constraints.
 Implement these constraints into simple configuration files and provide examples (e.g., JSON or YAML).
 (1 point)

-As a platform provider, we need to define a set of constraints for files that mysimbdp will support for ingestion to ensure the system's stability, reliability, and security, for example, preventing from DDoS attacks by limiting the number of files and the amount of data.
+As a platform provider, we need to define a set of constraints for files that mysimbdp will support for ingestion to ensure the system's stability, reliability, and security.

+The file_types constraint is necessary to ensure that the data is stored in a structured manner, which facilitates data processing.

+The file_size_limit constraint is designed to prevent the ingestion of large files, which can slow down the pipeline and increase the likelihood of data corruption.
+Different file formats have different data structures, and by limiting the allowed file formats, the ingestion pipeline can process data more efficiently.

+The number_of_files_limit constraint is designed to prevent the ingestion pipeline from being overwhelmed by a large number of files.
+By limiting the number of files that can be ingested at once, the pipeline can efficiently process the data without overwhelming the system.

 The tenant service profile is as follows (file_size_limit is in bytes):
 ```